ezsystems/commerce-documentation/docs/guide/cache/basketpreview_cache_and_user_specific_data.md

 eZ Commerce uses a lot of dynamic data which has to be displayed in the shop:

-- basket preview showing the number of products and a list of products
+- basket preview shows the number of products and a list of products
 - the name of the customer
 - the number of items in the wishlist

 To improve the caching and speed up page loading, a special route is used to provide the dynamic data using a REST call.

-This concept enables caching pages in a more efficient way and placing dynamic attributes using JavaScript.
+This enables you to cache pages in a more efficient way and place dynamic attributes with JavaScript.

 ## The REST route